 Have you recently been promoted, honored or published?
 Have you switched employers or career paths?
-Announce marriages and births!
-Share the news with fellow UDM alumni, parents, friends, faculty and staff.
+Share the news with fellow Detroit Mercy alumni, parents, friends, faculty and staff.

 The University of Detroit Mercy community is also interested in celebrating the lives of our alumni.
 If you know of a member of the community who has recently entered eternal life please post a note.

 Michael Tierney '60 is the new president and CEO at Community Bankers of Michigan in East Lansing.
 He was previously CEO and executive vice president of Flagstar Bank.